About the Breed

 (in attitude.)

 They love their people and will lay with you, or on you, while you watch TV or read.
 They love to play with toys, especially those with bells and feathers... but their absolute favorite is the laser light.
+The Curl is very attached to the entire family and doesn't understand separation from the peeps.
+After all, aren't they family too?

 We breed for quality and temperament....